-Dr. József Vörös Professor, academician University of Pécs
+Dr. József Zoltán Vörös member of the BoD Professor emeritus, academician University of Pécs

-Dr. József Vörös earned a degree in economics from the Karl Marx University of Economic Science in 1974.
+He earned a degree in economics from the Karl Marx University of Economic Sciences in 1974.
 In 1984 he earned a PhD in economics from the Hungarian Academy of Sciences, and a Doctor of Science degree in 1993.
 He has been a member of the Hungarian Academy of Sciences since 2013.

 Between 1990 and 1993 he was the dean of the Faculty of Business and Economics, Janus Pannonius University (JPTE) in Pécs.
 In 1993 he attended a course in management for senior executives at Harvard University.

-From 1994 he was a professor at JPTE, and was the senior Vice Rector of the University from 2004-2007, between 2007 and 2011 he was Chairman of the Economic Council of the University of Pécs.
+From 1994 he was a professor at JPTE, from 2021 he has been professor emeritus.
+He was the senior Vice Rector of the University from 2004-2007, between 2007 and 2011 he was Chairman of the Economic Council of the University of Pécs.

 He has been a non-executive member of OTP Bank's Board of Directors since 1992.
-He has been Chairman of OTP Bank's Remuneration Committee since 2009, and of its Risk Assumption and Risk Management Committee since 2014.
+He has been Chairman of OTP Bank's Remuneration Committee since 2009, and member of its Risk Assumption and Risk Management Committee since 2014.